Lucretiel/autocommand/README.rst

     LOUD NOISES
     0

+If the function is called with no arguments, ``sys.argv[1:]`` is used.
+This is to allow the autocommand function to be used as a setuptools entry ppint.

 Features, notes, and limitations
 --------------------------------

-- ``--options`` are given single character ``-s``\ hort options as well, if possible.
-Each capitalization of the first letter in the parameter name is tried.
-If any parameters have only a single letter name, they aren't given ``--long`` versions.
-- ``autocommand`` supports a few other kwargs:

-  - If a ``parser`` is given, that parser object is used instead of one being generated on from the function signature.
+- ``autocommand`` also supports a ``parser`` kwarg.
+If it is given, that parser object is used instead of one being generated on from the function signature.
 This allows you to use a more elaborate parser, with features that aren't supported by the automation system in ``autocommand``.
-  - If ``add_nos`` is set to True, then for each boolean ``--switch`` in the parameter list, a ``--no-switch`` is added, to cancel it out.
+The parser's argument names (as returned by ``parse_args``) should match up with the function's parameter names, though the order doesn't matter.

 - There are a few possible exceptions that ``autocommand`` can raise.
 All of them derive from ``autocommand.AutocommandError``, which is a ``TypeError``.